GVR Report cover U.S. Employer And Workplace Drug Testing Market Size, Share & Trends Report

 • In May 2024, Omega Laboratories announced a partnership with Cannabix Technologies Inc. to integrate Cannabix’s advanced THC breathalyzer into Omega’s drug testing services.
 This collaboration made Omega the exclusive provider of laboratory services for Cannabix, enhancing its drug testing accuracy & efficiency.

-U.S. Employer and Workplace Drug Testing Market Report Scope
+U.S. Employer And Workplace Drug Testing Market Report Scope

 Report Attribute